Key of Solomon: Book I

 Book I contains conjurations, invocations, and curses to summon and constrain spirits of the dead and demons in order to compel them to do the operator's will.
 It also describes how to find stolen items, become invisible, gain favour and love, and so on.

 Book II

 Book II describes various purifications which the operator (termed "exorcist") should undergo, how they should clothe themselves, how the magical implements used in their operations should be constructed, and what animal sacrifices should be made to the spirits.

 Cultural references

 The book is mentioned in Goethe’s Faust I, in the scene where the poodle transforms himself into the devil Mephistopheles.

 The Key of Solomon is mentioned in H.P.
-Lovecraft's "Supernatural Horror in Literature", where Lovecraft says it "illustrates the power of the weird over the Eastern mind."
+Lovecraft's "Supernatural Horror in Literature", where Lovecraft says it "illustrates the power of the weird over the Eastern mind".
+It's also mentioned in Ricardo Palma's Tradiciones peruanas (1897), in the story Don Dimas de la Tijereta'.

 Along with Johannes Kepler’s Astronomia Nova, the Key of Solomon is one of two real-world texts the fictional character Dr. Stephen Strange returns to the Kamar-Taj library in the Marvel Studios film Doctor Strange.
-In the scene, Kamer-Taj Librarian and current Marvel Cinematic Universe Sorcerer Supreme Wong reads the titles Strange is returning.
+In the scene, Kamar-Taj Librarian and current Marvel Cinematic Universe Sorcerer Supreme Wong reads the titles Strange is returning.

+In the season one finale of the TV series Supernatural, "Devil's Trap", Sam reads the book and tells Bobby that he has never seen anything like this before.
+Bobby responds "Key of Solomon?
+It's the real deal, all right."
+The characters later use a spell from the book to trap a demon.